The ultimate roadmap planning guide for product teams

 What is roadmapping?

-Roadmapping is a strategic planning approach that helps visualize what you want to accomplish and when.
-First, you define the actions and resources you need to transform your vision into reality.
-Then, you share the roadmap with executives, team members, and cross-functional groups to build clarity and alignment around upcoming goals and timelines.
+Roadmapping (or roadmap planning) brings strategy to life..
+It helps you visualize what you want to accomplish and when, so you can turn high-level goals into an action plan for achieving them.
+First, define the actions and resources you need to make your vision a reality.
+Then, share your roadmap to keep teams aligned around upcoming goals and timelines.

 Roadmap vs. project plan